wwjj999/chonkie/README.md

 chunker = TokenChunker(tokenizer)

 # Chunk some text
 chunks = chunker("Woah!
-Chonkie, the chunking library is so cool!",
-                  "I love the tiny hippo hehe.")
+Chonkie, the chunking library is so cool!
+I love the tiny hippo hehe.")

 # Access chunks
 for chunk in chunks: